PhysiCell-Tools/python-loader/man/TUTORIAL_python3_scverse.md

 # PhysiCell Data Loader Tutorial: pcdl and Python and the scVerse

 [AnnData](https://anndata.readthedocs.io/en/latest/) is the data standard from the python single cell community.
-This means, PhysiCell output transformed into an AnnData object can be analysied the same way  sc RNA seq data is analysed.
+This means, PhysiCell output transformed into an AnnData object can be analyzed the same way  sc RNA seq data is analyzed.
-The whole [scverse](https://scverse.org/) (single cell univers)  becasomes accessible.
+The whole [scverse](https://scverse.org/) (single cell univers)  becomes accessible.

-This include:
+This includes:
-+ [scanpy](https://scanpy.readthedocs.io/en/latest/): for for classic single cell analysis.
++ [scanpy](https://scanpy.readthedocs.io/en/latest/): for classic single cell analysis.
 + [squidpy](https://squidpy.readthedocs.io/en/stable/): for spatial single cell analysis.
-+ [scvi-tools](https://scvi-tools.org/): for single cell machine learing.
++ [scvi-tools](https://scvi-tools.org/): for single cell machine learning.
 + [muon](https://muon.readthedocs.io/en/latest/): for multimodal omics analysis.
-And there is a whole [ecosystem](https://scverse.org/packages/#ecosystem) of libraries, compatible withthe AnnData format.
+And there is a whole [ecosystem](https://scverse.org/packages/#ecosystem) of libraries, compatible with the AnnData format.

 Whatever you d'like to do with your physicell data, it most probably was already done with single cell wet lab data.
 That's being said: PhysiCell data is different scdata than scRNA seq data!
 For example, scRNA seq data is higher dimensional (e.g. the human genome has over 20000 genes each time step) than PhysiCell data (tens, maybe hundreds of cell attributes).
 For example, scRNA seq data is always single time step data because the measurement consumes the sample.
 PhysiCell data is always time series data, even we look at this moment only at one time step.
 This means, the wet lab bioinformatics will partially try to solve problems (for example trajectory inference), that simply are no problems for us and the other way around.
-Anyhow, there are a lot of scRNA seq data analysis methodes around, which make sense to apply to both of this data types.
+Anyhow, there are a lot of scRNA seq data analysis methods around, which make sense to apply to both of these data types.

 For the shake of demonstration, let's do a classic scRNA seq analysis.